Parity of ranks of Jacobians of curves: Introduction

 \subsection{Acknowledgements}

 We would like to thank Alex Bartel for many helpful discussions and suggestions.
 The first author was partially supported by a Royal Society University Research Fellowship.
-The second author is supported by University College London and the EPSRC studentship grant EP/R513143/1.
+The second author was supported by University College London and the EPSRC studentship grant EP/R513143/1 during part of this work.
 The final author is supported by the Engineering and Physical Sciences Research Council (EPSRC) grant EP/V006541/1 ‘Selmer groups, Arithmetic Statistics and Parity Conjectures’; parts of this work were aditionally carried out when they were supported by the Leibniz fellowship programme at the Mathematisches Forschungsinstitut Oberwolfach.